berkeley-uavs/berkeley-cps-symbiotic-design/README.md

 Check the example folder for more examples.
 Look at the code in the examples to understand the APIs available.

+### Design Evaluation
+Make sure you are connected via the VPN to AWS and that the shared drive is mounted.

+Look at `src/sym_cps/examples/evaluation.py` and at the module `sym_cps/evaluation`

 ### Documentation
 ```bash
 make docs-serve